Treasurys Extend Declines After Fed Comments

 ADVERTISEMENT

-Higher interest rates from the central bank reduce money supply in the broader economy and shrink the value of outstanding bonds.
+Friday's nonfarm employment report is a key datapoint for investors to gauge the growth outlook.
+Economists expect the U.S. economy added 188,000 new jobs in April, up from 98,000 in March.
+Wage inflation, via the average hourly earnings from the jobs report, also will be scrutinized.

+The bond market is likely to suffer further selling pressure if the report shows solid jobs growth or signs that wage inflation picks up speed, thus bolstering the Fed's case to tighten policy next month, said traders.

-Fed funds futures, used by investors to place bets on the Fed's interest rate policy, showed 76% odds that the Fed would tighten policy by its June meeting, according to CME Group.
-The odds were 73% Wednesday and 67% one month ago.
+Fed funds futures, used by investors to place bets on the Fed's interest rate policy, showed 74% odds that the Fed would tighten policy by its June meeting, according to CME Group.
+The probability was 62% one month ago.

 Analysts say the high probability suggests many investors believe the U.S. economy can cope with another moderate increase in the Fed's policy rate.
 U.S. stocks traded near a record high, reflecting confidence in the U.S. economy and the Fed's tightening plan.

-Praveen Korapaty, head of interest rate strategy at Credit Suisse, said a June hike is "far from being a sure bet."
-Market expectations for the Fed would be adjusted lower if upcoming data prove the Fed wrong on their economic assessment, he said.
+Praveen Korapaty, head of interest-rate strategy at Credit Suisse, said a June rate increase is "far from being a sure bet."
+Market expectations for the Fed would be adjusted lower if upcoming data prove the Fed wrong on its economic or inflation assessment, he said.

-A selloff in German government bonds rippled into U.S. Treasurys too.
-Traders said the selloff in the safe haven markets reflects market optimism over this Sunday's second round of France's presidential race.
-Emmanuel Macron, pro-European independent candidate, is expected to beat right-wing candidate Marine Le Pen who has called for France's exit out of the eurozone.

 Write to Min Zeng at min.zeng@wsj.com